oracle/learning-library/developer-library/soamp-migration/migrate-soa-app/migrate-soa-app.md

 Migration with manual process consists in 3 steps:

-- Convert the SOA code version from 12.2.1.3 to 12.2.1.4 by redeploying it in Jdeveloper 12.2.1.4 .
+- Convert the SOA code version from 12.2.1.3 to 12.2.1.4 by redeploying it in JDeveloper 12.2.1.4 .

-- Create the same directory structure used in source SOA code in the target SOAMP server .
+- Create the same directory structure used in source SOA code in the target SOA server .

-- Deploy the code with 12.2.1.4 version in SOAMP server.
+- Deploy the code with 12.2.1.4 version in SOA server.

 ### Objectives